Header photo courtesy of @will_tm (via Instagram)

 Trattoria Queen Hollywood, 258 Hollywood Road, Sheung Wan | (+852) 2559 6077

 Nearly 10 years after its original Bridges Street location opened its doors, the big bad ‘bird is still going strong.
-Now at a much larger space on Wing Lok Street, this ultra-hip yakitori spot is one of the restaurants that we always recommend to visitors—and since they’re finally open for lunch and taking reservations, it’s never been easier to actually ensure that you’ll get a table.
+Now at a much larger space on Wing Lok Street, this ultra-hip yakitori spot is one of the restaurants that we always recommend to visitors—and since they’re finally taking reservations, it’s never been easier to actually ensure that you’ll get a table.
 All-time favourites include the meatball, oyster, and inner thigh skewers (starting from $45), but you can’t miss the kanpachi tartare ($180), sweetcorn tempura ($110), and furikake-sprinkled rice cakes ($110).

 Yardbird, G/F, 154-158 Wing Lok Street, Sheung Wan | (+852) 2547 9273